Bea Arthur: Theater

 From 1947, Arthur studied at the Dramatic Workshop of The New School in New York City with German director Erwin Piscator.

 Arthur began her acting career as a member of an off-Broadway theater group at the Cherry Lane Theatre in New York City in the late 1940s.
-Onstage, her roles included Lucy Brown in the 1954 Off-Broadway premiere of Marc Blitzstein's English-language adaptation of Kurt Weill's The Threepenny Opera, Nadine Fesser in the 1957 premiere of Herman Wouk's Nature's Way at the Coronet Theatre, Yente the Matchmaker in the 1964 premiere of Fiddler on the Roof on Broadway.
+Onstage, her roles included Lucy Brown in the 1954 Off-Broadway premiere of Marc Blitzstein's English-language adaptation of Kurt Weill's The Threepenny Opera; Nadine Fesser in the 1957 premiere of Herman Wouk's Nature's Way at the Coronet Theatre; and originating the role of Yente the Matchmaker in the 1964 premiere of Fiddler on the Roof on Broadway.

 In 1966, Arthur auditioned for the title role in the musical Mame, which her husband Gene Saks was set to direct, but Angela Lansbury (who would become a good friend of Arthur's) won the role instead.
 Arthur accepted the supporting role of Vera Charles, for which she won great acclaim, winning a Tony Award for Best Featured Actress in a Musical the same year.
 She reprised the role in the 1974 film version opposite Lucille Ball.
 In 1981, she appeared on stage in Woody Allen's The Floating Light Bulb.

 Arthur made her debut at the Metropolitan Opera in 1994 portraying the Duchess of Krakenthorp in Gaetano Donizetti's La fille du régiment.
 In 1995, she starred opposite Renée Taylor and Joseph Bologna in Bermuda Avenue Triangle in Los Angeles.